Ad Blocker Detected

 The researchers used plasmids with wild-type β-catenin, mutant and a construct of GSK3β.
 The transfected cells were cultured in the glucose-free medium and after 24 hours of glucose deprivation, inhibitors were added.

 The activity of β-catenin and T-cell specific transcription factors (TCF) was measured via the luciferase activity assay.
-During which mutant lymphoid enhancer binding factors/TCF binding sites was used as a negative control while β-galactosidase was used as an internal control.
+During which mutant lymphoid enhancer-binding factors/TCF binding sites were used as negative control while β-galactosidase was used as an internal control.

 Observation of the glucose deprivation-induced degradation of the β-catenin

 Researchers have analyzed the effect of glucose deprivation on the cell cycle and found that the glucose deprivation leads to the accumulation of the sub-G1 positive cells in the HEK293 cells while the HFF-1 cells showed a drastic shift to the sub-G1 cell population.
 However, researchers did not find any changes in the apoptosis-related proteins in both cell lines under the glucose deprivation condition, but they observed that glucose deprivation leads to the cell cycle arrest by downregulating the phospho-Rb, CDK2/4, and cyclin B and upregulating the P21 and P27 proteins.